This Treasury Financial Manual (TFM) chapter provides guidance to federal entities on the overall disbursing rules.

-For any partially covered pay period and all subsequent pay periods, agencies should process payrolls for salaries and wages earned beyond the expiration date of an appropriation or a continuing resolution as usual.
+For any partially covered pay period and all subsequent pay periods, federal entities should process payrolls for salaries and wages earned beyond the expiration date of an appropriation or a continuing resolution as usual.
 Disbursing officers may prepare payments for such payrolls and may hold them for immediate release upon approval of an appropriation or continuing resolution.

 In 1996, the procedures and forms to be used to process claims for deceased federal employees were transferred from GAO to OPM.
-In the “Determination with Respect to Transfer of Functions Pursuant to Public Law 104-53,” dated June 28, 1996, the Acting Director of OMB delegated this and other transferred functions to other agencies.
+In the “Determination with Respect to Transfer of Functions Pursuant to Public Law 104-53,” dated June 28, 1996, the Acting Director of OMB delegated this and other transferred functions to other federal entities.
 See 31 U.S.C.
 3702 and 5 U.S.C.
 5583 for claims involving federal civilian employees’ compensation and leave, and settlement of deceased employees’ accounts.

-Agencies should uniformly follow the rules below in connection with the designation of the payee or payees of government payments.
+Federal entities should uniformly follow the rules below in connection with the designation of the payee or payees of government payments.

 In all cases, use the first name, middle initials, if any, and surname of the payee.
 Omit punctuation marks except for the use of commas to set off the names of more than two payees.

-Agencies should carefully distinguish between using the term “joint” and “several” accounts in situations such as trust estates, decedents’ estates, trustees, executors, and administrators of the accounts.
+Federal entities should carefully distinguish between using the term “joint” and “several” accounts in situations such as trust estates, decedents’ estates, trustees, executors, and administrators of the accounts.